Liberty vs. UMass College Football Odds, Plays and Insights - NewsBreak

 Check out odds, insights and more in our betting preview for the Liberty Flames vs. UMass Minutemen college football matchup on October 30, 2021.

-The UMass Minutemen (1-6) are 36-point underdogs in a road FBS Independent matchup with the Liberty Flames (6-2) on Saturday, October 30, 2021 at Williams Stadium.
-An over/under of 58.5 is set in the contest.
+The UMass Minutemen (1-6) are 36-point underdogs in a road FBS Independent matchup against the Liberty Flames (6-2) on Saturday, October 30, 2021 at Williams Stadium.
+The over/under is set at 56.5 points for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .